11 Essentials for Your Rental Home Binder

 - Property manager info, if applicable

-Get ready for landlord life and read 7 Common Issues Landlords Face and How to Tackle Them.
+Get ready for landlord life: 7 Common Issues Landlords Face and How to Tackle Them.

-Security professionals recommend landlords re-key the locks before each tenant, so be sure they have the main doors' current keys.
-But you also should share the other important keys.
+Security professionals recommend that landlords re-key the locks before each tenant moves in, so be sure you have the current keys for the main doors.

 - Secondary doors